• Be an emerging musician or band (see guidelines)

-The annual A$10,000 Billy Thorpe Scholarship funded by Arts Queensland, provides the opportunity for an emerging artist to record with an established producer and to meet with, and receive advice around career planning from a representative from Chugg Entertainment.
+The annual A$10,000 Billy Thorpe Scholarship supported by the Queensland Government through Arts Queensland and presented by QMusic, provides the opportunity for an emerging artist or band to record with an established producer and receive career-planning from Chugg Entertainment.

-The Scholarship, is named in honour of the late Billy Thorpe, a great Australian rock musician who passed away in February 2007.
+The Scholarship, established in 2010, is named in honour of the late Billy Thorpe, a great Australian rock musician and the frontman of Billy Thorpe and the Aztecs.

 Billy spent his formative years in Brisbane and made an enormous contribution to the Australian and global music industry over five decades of performing, writing and producing.

-Applications for the Billy Thorpe Scholarship have now closed.
+Applications for the 2021 Billy Thorpe Scholarship are closed.